 Solving the issue of performance on any given device is ultimately dependent on developing an app natively on that device.
 This means designing the code specifically for the hardware on a particular device.
-In the instance of iOS devices, this proves quite easy as mobile developers only need versions of the app for the iPhone and iPad to achieve universal usability.
-Where Android devices are concerned, however, each smartphone and tablet is running on different hardware and varying versions of the operating system.
+In the instance of iOS devices, this proves quite easy, as mobile developers only need versions of the app for the iPhone and iPad to achieve universal usability.
+For Android devices, however, each smartphone and tablet runs on different hardware and varying versions of the operating system.

-Apps are much like desktop software in that they’re designed using a wide range of programming languages and frameworks.
-While the most popular operating systems, iOS and Android, have done an excellent job in standardizing the types of mobile app development available for programmers to make, apps can take on a wide range of shapes in some of the following ways:
+Like desktop software, mobile apps are designed using a wide range of programming languages and frameworks.
+While the most popular operating systems, iOS and Android, have done an excellent job of standardizing the types of mobile app development available for programmers, apps can still vary.
+Here are some mobile app types:

-- Native apps.
+Native apps.
 These are apps created for a specific platform (iOS or Android) using the software development tools and languages supported by those operating systems. iOS uses Xcode and Objective-C, whereas Android uses Eclipse and Java.
 Developers often prefer native apps because of their ability to utilize a device's full potential.
 With smart home devices becoming more ubiquitous, developers are creating unique applications that integrate things like wearables, IoT sensors and smart screens for personalized experiences.
 Of course, development for each platform is easier said than done and is a costly and time-consuming process that doesn't work for all businesses.

 - Hybrid apps.
-These entail the creation of a container developed in the native system that makes it possible to embed an HTML5 app within it.
+These apps entail the creation of a container developed in the native system that makes it possible to embed an HTML5 app within it.
 This allows apps to make use of the diverse and unique elements of each native system.
 Before creating your own branded app, consider instead utilizing already existing apps for greater impact.
 For example, by using mobile-focused marketing on services such as Yelp, Facebook and Google Maps, you can drive traffic to both your website and brick-and-mortar location.

 Software development kits

 Mobile app development requires access to software development kits (SDKs) that provide an environment through which programmers can design and test code in a simulated mobile environment.
-Creating an app does not require full use of these kits as, for example, mobile games can be created entirely using Unity and then the Android SDK is used to simply ensure its deliverability on mobile devices.
-Developing apps for iOS requires a paid iOS Developer license, whereas the Android SDK is freely available to users.
+However, creating an app does not require full use of these kits.
+For example, developers can create mobile games using Unity and then use the Android SDK to ensure its deliverability on mobile devices.
+Developing apps for iOS requires a paid iOS developer license, whereas the Android SDK is freely available to users.

 Mobile application development services

-Mobile application development is in a constant state of change.
-Every six months a new operating system typically rolls out with unique features mobile apps can utilize.
-Developing for a specific version of the operating system or even for a native operating system will be much like the story of Goldilocks, requiring that they try out multiple solutions before finding the one perfect for their development needs.
+Mobile application development is changing constantly.
+Typically, every six months or so, a new version of an operating system rolls out with unique features that mobile apps can utilize.
+Developing for a specific version of the operating system, or even for a native operating system, usually requires developers to try multiple solutions to find the one that suits their development needs.